 The prospect of the UK government starting the official process of leaving the European Union has led many pension holders to consider transferring their funds overseas.

-Theresa May triggered Article 50 on 29 March this year and from this point, Britain has two years to negotiate its exit from the EU.
+Theresa May triggered Article 50 on 29 March 2017 and from this point, Britain has two years to negotiate its exit from the EU.

 But according to investment firms, the prospect of Brexit has caused many people with final-salary pensions to look into moving their money into foreign schemes.
 According to advisor the deVere Group, which has recently recorded a sharp rise in enquiries about overseas transfers, there are a number of reasons why this is happening: